 Figure 2 gives part of the WebRequest class definition.
 The web server example uses instances of the WebRequest class to manage connections to the web server.
-The WebRequest class definition declares three flags: the initialized flag, which indicates whether the connection is in the initial state; the file\req flag, which indicates that the server has received a file request from this client connection; and the write\log flag, which indicates whether the connection information is available for logging.
+The WebRequest class definition declares three flags: the initialized flag, which indicates whether the connection is in the initial state; the file_req flag, which indicates that the server has received a file request from this client connection; and the write_log flag, which indicates whether the connection information is available for logging.

 '''

 class WebRequest {

-/ This flag indicates that the WebRequest
+/ This flag indicates that the WebRequest object is in its

-object is in its initial state. /
+initial state. /

 flag initialized;

-/ This flag indicates that the system has
+/ This flag indicates that the system has received a request

-received a request to send a requested
+to send a requested file. /

-file. /

 flag file_req;

-/ This flag indicates that the connection

-should be logged. /
+/ This flag indicates that the connection should be logged. /

 flag write_log;

 ...

 }

 '''

-Figure 2: WebRequest Class Declaration
+Fig. 2.
+WebRequest Class Declaration

 In many cases, the developer may need to invoke a task on multiple objects that are related in some way.
 Bristlecone provides a tag construct, which the developer can use to group objects together.
 New tag instances are created using tag allocation statements of the form tag tagname=new tag(tagtype).
 Such a tag allocation statement allocates a new tag instance of type tagtype and assigns the variable tagname to this tag instance.
 The developer can tag multiple objects with a tag instance to group them, and then use that tag instance to ensure that the runtime invokes a task on two or more objects in the group defined by the tag instance.
-For example, the example uses tags to group a WebRequest object with the corresponding Socket object that provides the TCP connection for that web request.
+The developer can tag an object by including the statement add tagname in an object allocation site to tag the newly allocated object or in a taskexit statement to tag a parameter object.
+The example uses the connection tag to group a WebRequest object with the corresponding Socket object that provides the TCP connection for that web request.
 Tag instances can be added to objects when the object is allocated, and they can be added or removed to or from a task's parameter objects when the task exits.